txdv/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ```
 ## cluster force-remove
 Remove &lt;node&gt; from the cluster without first handing off data partitions.
 This command is designed for crashed, unrecoverable nodes, and should be used with caution.
+If a replacement node has been provisioned, cluster force-replace should be used instead.

 ```bash
 riak-admin cluster force-remove <node>